polyaxon/polyaxon/site/docs/setup/deployment-strategies/best-practices.md

 sub_link: "deployment-strategies/best-practices"
 title_link: "Deployment Best Practices"
 meta_title: "Deployment Best Practices"
-meta_description: "Deploying Polyaxon can be hard, not only because it requires using Kubernetes a tool that is not yet fully used by several teams, but also because it is a stateful application."
+meta_description: "Deploying Polyaxon can be hard, not only because it requires using Kubernetes a tool that is hard to manage and maintain, but also because it is a stateful application.
+In this guide, we will try to go through several aspects of Polyaxon deployment that we think any user trying to use Polyaxon in production mode should think about."
 tags:
     - setup
     - kubernetes